cydanil/numerals/README.md

 - If a certain sequence can be represented with another symbol, it is illegal:
     `LC` should be `L`

-The input is expected to be ASCII, although there exist unicode characters for roman numerals.
-Apostrophus and Vinculum are not supported.
+Although unicode characters exist, Apostrophus and Vinculum are not supported.

 ## Conversion from Arabic numerals
 Due to the rule limiting 4 consecutive Roman numerals, the greatest Arabic